 Once seated, we ordered drinks.
 Dan bought a beer and, as I would be driving home later in the evening, I stuck to a spritzer with a splash of white wine.
 However, The Oriental has introduced a cocktail and gin menu, which I was devastated to miss out on.

 This time, we fared a little better than we usually do.
-Dan and I are often stuffed by the time we finish the duck, but we were able to make our way through a decent amount of our final course.
-We greedily shared the Crispy Beef, Chicken in Black Bean Sauce, Oyster Mushroom in Oyster Sauce, and ‘Yung Chow’ Fried Rice, but ultimately were beaten again.
+Dan and I are often stuffed after the duck, but we were able to make our way through a decent amount of our final course.
+We greedily shared the Crispy Beef, Chicken in Black Bean Sauce, Oyster Mushroom in Oyster Sauce, and ‘Yung Chow’ Fried Rice.
+Alas, we were beaten again.

 That didn’t stop the staff from offering us dessert though!